radcamp/radcamp.github.io/Kigali2023/ipyrad-CLI-FullTutorial.md

 Because we're looking at population-level data, we suggest to increase the clustering threshold `[14] [clust_threshold]`.
 You can also change `[27] [output_formats]`.
 When you put `*`, ipyrad will automatically save your output in all available formats, see [the manual](https://ipyrad.readthedocs.io/en/master/output_formats.html#full-output-formats).

-If you return to the browser tab with your jupyter notebook interface you'll now see a new file `params-peddrad.txt` in the file browser.
+If you return to the browser tab with your jupyter notebook interface you'll now see a new file `params-cheetah.txt` in the file browser.

 ![png](images/ipyrad-NewParams2.png)